Lavenham: History

 The Little Hall is a late 14th-century hall house on the main square.
 First built in the 1390s as a family house and workplace, it was enlarged and modernised in the mid-1550s, and greatly extended later.
 By the 1700s it was home to six families.
-It was restored in the 1920s/30s.
+It was restored in the 1920s/30s by Robert Grenville Gayer-Anderson and his identical twin brother Thomas.
 In the 1960s and 70s it was an outpost of Kingston (Surrey) College of Art.
 In 1975 Surrey County Council offered it to the Suffolk Building Preservation Trust, who restored it.
 It now contains the Gayer-Anderson collection of pictures and artefacts, including a copy of the Gayer-Anderson cat, and operates as a museum.

-During the reign of Henry VIII, Lavenham was the scene of serious resistance to Wolsey's ‘Amicable Grant’, a tax being raised in England to pay for war with France.
+During the reign of Henry VIII, Lavenham was the scene of serious resistance to Wolsey's 'Amicable Grant', a tax being raised in England to pay for war with France.
 However, this was happening without the consent of parliament.
-In 1525, 10,000 men from Lavenham and the surrounding villages took part in a serious uprising that threatened to spread to the nearby counties of Essex and Cambridgeshire.
+In 1525, 10,000 men from Lavenham and the surrounding villages took part in the Lavenham Revolt, a serious uprising that threatened to spread to the nearby counties of Essex and Cambridgeshire.
 However, the revolt was suppressed for the King by the Dukes of Norfolk and Suffolk, with the aid of local families.
 Elizabeth I visited the town during a Royal Progress of East Anglia in 1578.